The ultimate locals guide to the Raymond Island Koala walk

 How to get to Raymond Island

 You can catch a train from Melbourne’s Southern Cross Station that will take you to Bairnsdale.
-From Bairnsdale, you will need to catch a local bus service to Paynesville.
+From Bairnsdale, you must catch a local bus service to Paynesville.
 There are around 5 buses a day servicing the route between 10 am and 6 pm.
-For more information look on Public Transport Victoria website
+For more information, look on Public Transport Victoria website

 Catch the Raymond Island ferry